 A schedule for showers is posted in the housing units.
 You may only wear shower shoes while walking to or from, or standing in the shower.
-Regular shoes must be worn at all other times you are out of your cell or cubicle area.
+Regular shoes must be worn at all other times you are out of your living quarters.